burrrata/cryptoeconomics.study_rust_edition/src/ch1/intro.md

 They're not as boring when you roll your own!
 - State: all the things
 - Randomness: and why it matters
-- Pub/Private Key Crypto: not just an account/password system
+- Public Key Crypto: not just an account/password system
 - Digital Signatures: the proof is in the pudding
 - Accounts: combining these things into something useful!
 - TX: using your account to do stuff!
 - Hashing and Merkle Trees/Tries: keeping track of what happened
-- Wrap Up: putting it all together into a working centralized payment processor
+- Centralize Payment Processor: putting it all together into a working example

 <br>